DarkoGNU/DarkoGNU.github.io/_pages/interests.md

 If you're an artist, you can send me an e&#8209;mail and I'll take down my work.
 The girls are [Jahy&#8209;sama](https://twitter.com/aconbwakame/status/1113036854201204736) and [Ayanami](https://www.pixiv.net/en/artworks/78790389).

+## Writing

+I guess that I'm quite talented when it comes to writing.
+I've been praised for my essays since the elementary school, even though I have never been trying particulatry hard - it just comes naturally.
+Also, when my colleagues need help with some tech&#8209;related stuff, I'm happy to write a quick tutorial in Markdown and upload it to GitHub Gist.

+Now, while creating my personal website, I'm rediscovering my passion for writing.